 But before doing so, it is crucial to fully understand our current predicament.

 Lawless violence is growing.
 There are the terrorist attacks, most recently in Baghdad, Dhaka, Istanbul, Brussels, Orlando, and Paris.
 By killing random civilians in public places, terrorist groups like the Islamic State (IS) have created a palpable sense of fear and insecurity in daily life.
 While attacks in the West and the near-West (such as Turkey) capture the headlines, the greatest number of victims have been in the Middle Eastern countries ravaged by war.
 Alongside terrorism, the Great Lakes region of Africa is convulsed with violence at every level of society, yielding the largest humanitarian disaster of the last 20 years.
-Various warlords and states have carried out the full range of crimes against humanity.
+Various warlords and states have carried out every range of crimes against humanity.
 No intervention—certainly not the half-hearted ones to date by the UN, the African Union, or various governments—seems capable of halting the atrocities.

 SYRIA PUSHES ALL the CENTURY’S ISSUES TO THE FOREFRONT: THE UTTER DESTRUCTION OF A PEOPLE AND A SOCIETY IS UNDERWAY WITH NO END IN SIGHT.

 Politically, the right-wing populist advance all across the Western world provides yet another source of unease.
 Donald Trump and his analogues in Europe have tapped into the displacement that globalization has created for so many people.
 Such economic marginalization is real and shows up in all the figures, especially in the United States, of long-term unemployment, lower life expectancy, high levels of drug and alcohol abuse, and gross income inequality.
 The rightist response has been a nasty surge of racism and xenophobia, directed first and foremost at immigrants.
 The Brexit vote, with its ensuing political chaos and economic uncertainty, is only the most vivid example of this trend.
-Yet it has revealed social cleavages in their stark, naked form: old versus young, provincial versus global, common people versus the elite, native-born versus immigrant.
+And yet it has revealed social cleavages in their stark, naked form: old versus young, provincial versus global, common people versus the elite, native-born versus immigrant.

 At the turn of the new millennium, human rights advocates could survey the political landscape with some well-earned sense of satisfaction.
 Another decade and a half on, human rights seem to be on the steep downslide, their violations on the increase.